Is Hypervigilance a Cause or Symptom of PTSD? Pt. 4

 Parents of children with special needs scan the environment for potential dangers or triggers for their kids.
 They are looking for new or unfamiliar environments that serve as potential triggers for a child with anxiety or a sensory processing disorder.
 Parents know that just entering a friend’s home or going to a birthday party are loud, scary, and smelly enough to trigger meltdowns or aggression.

 At times, it is okay to be hypervigilant, especially when entering a novel situation, like a new job.
 Hypervigilance allows people to stay aware long enough to process the office culture, norms, worth ethic, and relationships.
 Eventually non-hypervigilant people let their guard down and function as they should.
 However, for someone who is anxious or under excessive stress, continual hypervigilance results in increased physical and psychological arousal that becomes physically exhausting over time.
-Constant hypervigilance leads to sweating, have increased heart rate, shallow or rapid breathing, and an inablity to ‘let go.’
+Constant hypervigilance leads to sweating, increased heart rate, shallow or rapid breathing, and an inability to ‘let go.’
 This can result in a inability to sleep, engage in conversations, and maintain relationships.

 Over time, this pattern of constant hypervigilance can become a bigger part of PTSD, especially if the parent feels traumatized by her/his child’s special needs and journey.
 In the early phases, hypervigilance is simply a sign of anxiety.
 But over time, a person who has been severely or repeatedly traumatized is likely to experience other symptoms of PTSD, also.